-Wage and hour claims could arise in circumstances where employees allege they were not paid for time spent getting a mandatory COVID-19 test.
+Wage and hour claims could arise in circumstances where employees allege they were not paid for time spent getting a mandatory vaccine or time spent getting a mandatory COVID-19 test.
 Further, certain state laws requiring employers to reimburse costs for mandatory COVID-19 tests may give rise to another line of wage and hour claims.